innocuous-symmetry/innocuous-symmetry/README.md

 ## What I'm working on now:

-- Building [Subsequent](https://subsequent.media), a toolkit for creating, sharing, and consuming procedurally generated music (Typescript, NPM)
+- Building [Rooted](https://rooted.mikayla.dev), an event tracker for keeping track of your habits on a rolling basis (TypeScript, C#)
-- Building [Unbinder](https://github.com/innocuous-symmetry/unbinder), a flexible home server for creating and managing a self-hosted, searchable data store (ASP.NET core)
+- Building [Subsequent](https://subsequent.media), a toolkit for creating, sharing, and consuming procedurally generated music (TypeScript, NPM)
 - Learning about: C#, ASP.NET core; cloud computing with AWS and Azure; domain-driven design and clean architecture

 Check out: